 Count to find out how many of each color you collected.
 Which color did you collect the most of and the fewest of?
 Count to find out how many counters you collected in all.
 Who collected the most or the fewest?

 Follow-up with one or both of the recording sheets.
-The circles can be colored to match the color words.
+If desired, color the circles to match the color words.

 - Count how many of each color you collected.
 Write the number.
 Color spaces on the ten frame to match each quantity.
-Draw tally maks to match each quantity.
+Draw tally marks to match each quantity.

 - Count how many of each color you collected.
 Color the bars on the graph to match each quantity.
 Use the data on the graph to complete the statements.